Professional turning has become more accessible throughout the years.

 Moreover, this machine's sliding headstock is truly mind-blowing; it allows the user to feel more comfortable turning wood.

-This company understands all the risks behind using a lathe machine, and that is why they've included a robust wire safety cage to stop possible flying debris from getting into your eyes.
+This company understands all the risks behind using a wood lathe, and that is why they've included a robust wire safety cage to stop possible flying debris from getting into your eyes.

-And finally, to keep things from getting messy, this machine has a comfortable and useful tailstock storage compartment that you can use to store items you want to keep around at all times.
+And finally, to keep things from getting messy, this power tool has a comfortable and useful tailstock storage compartment that you can use to store items you want to keep around at all times.

 Pros